UniqueNetwork/unique_docs/docs/concepts/polkadot.md

 **Scale**

 Isolated blockchains can only process a limited amount of traffic.
-Polkadot is a sharded multi chain network, which means it can process many transactions on several chains in parallel.
+Polkadot is a sharded multichain network, which means it can process many transactions on several chains in parallel.

 **Specialize**